-At the year end, the Trust has a positive balance on the total of unrestricted and restricted funds excluding fixed assets and pension of £1,588,551 (2020: of £342,305).
+At the year end, the Trust has a positive balance on the total of unrestricted and restricted funds excluding fixed assets and pension of £1,365,985 (2021: of £1,588,551).
 The reserves policy takes a risk based approach.
 The reserves policy sets 1.5% of GAG as the level needed to respond to any unforeseen circumstances that arise in the year.
-In 2021 this was £293,959.
-The forecasted budget for 2021-22 shows a deficit of £274,191.
-The longer term budget is more positive with a surplus forecast in 2022-23 and 2023-24.
-The reserves are needed to support the in-year deficit position as well as fund additional services from the central team, which will support the strategic framework.
-This includes additional posts such as an Educational Psychologist.
+In 2022 this was £316,230.
+The forecasted budget for 2022-23 shows a deficit of £363,870.
+The longer term budget is more positive with a smaller deficit in 2022-23 and a surplus in 2023-24.
+This is mainly due to growing student numbers and the impact of lagged funding.
+The reserves are needed to support the in-year deficit position, increasing energy costs as well as fund additional services from the central team, which will support the strategic framework.